Inside - Review

 20210304220445_1.jpg

 As you move further and further to the right on the screen, you get deeper and deeper into this dark world ripped out of a Ray Bradbury / Phillip K Dick novel.
 As you get deeper, more disturbing things are revealed.
-It starts with just being a kid on the run in the woods from shadowy members of a mysterious organization, as though you’re an extra terrestrial in the beginning of ET.
-Before long, you are taking control of mindless bodies of people to solve puzzles, sending some to their deaths in the process.
-By the end, the somewhat creepy and obscure genre of horror shifts into body-horror and things go awry.
+It starts with just being a kid on the run in the woods from shadowy members of a mysterious organization, as though you’re an extraterrestrial at the beginning of ET.
+Before long, you are taking control of the mindless bodies of people to solve puzzles, sending some to their deaths in the process.
+By the end, the somewhat creepy and obscure genre of horror shifts into body horror, and things go awry.

 Gameplay